5l1v3r1/Battery-Notification/README.md

 # Battery-Notification

-Alerts if battery level drops below 20% or is above 80% with AC input on.
+A Python Script -- Alerts if battery level drops below 20% or is above 80% with AC input on/off(specified).

 Make sure to Install the 'pywin32-219.win32-py2.7.exe' setup , it installs the 'win32api' module of python.